PGMDev/Events/README.md

 * Ensure that `plugins/Ingame/teams/` contains all the teams playing in this tournament and `plugins/Ingame/formats/` contains the formats for this tournament.
 * Register each team playing with `/tm register <team>`
 * Start the format with `/tm create <format>` where `<format>.xml` is a valid file in `plugins/Ingame/formats`
-* Ingame, at the moment, only runs with [Bolt's fork of PGM](https://github.com/bolt-rip/PGM).
-This will definitely change in the future, as we are looking forward to pushing our changes to upstream.
-In the meantime, you can get it compiled [here](https://cdn.discordapp.com/attachments/564897116749692948/731025211876704319/PGM.jar).

 ### Permissions